TheV360/sb_file_toolkit/reference/sb_file_format.md

 `&h58`| 4     | The second author's user ID
 `&h70`|       | End of Header

 The header ends at `&h50` on 3DS and `&h70` on Switch.
-Note that there's empty space I think.
+Note that there's empty space.

-DAT Secondary Header (Petit Computer BiNary)
+## DAT Secondary Header (Petit Computer BiNary)

-TXT and PRG files just place the text after the footer.
-The DAT and GRP files need *more* information, which is why they have a secondary header.
+TXT and PRG files just place the UTF-8 text after the footer.
+However, the DAT and GRP files need *more* information -- the data type, the dimensions, etc..
+To store this, they employ a secondary header, stored immediately after the end of the first header.
 This secondary header stores information for SB to parse the file properly.
-[I'm assuming the secondary header is after the common header.]

 (offset is the offset after the header, which changes depending on the version of SmileBASIC in use.)
 (the offset is relative to the end of the common header)